 Since I was diagnosed with ulcerative colitis, breakfast has become my favorite and most important meal of the day.
 However, I have gone through some changes in what works best for me.

 But after getting back on food after my second big flare, that sugary sweetness in the morning did nothing for me.
 I wanted savory and I wanted it bad.
-One of my main complaints with my experience of SCD was the lack of savory baked goods.
-With a few exceptions, most of the stuff I had tried turned out sweet.
+One of my main complaints with my experience of SCD is the lack of savory baked goods.
+With a few exceptions, most of the stuff I have tried turns out sweet.
 So I started experimenting.
-And the Cheddar and Chives Biscuits were born…
+And the Cheddar and Chives Biscuits were born.

-First you’re going to mix the almond flour, coconut flour, baking soda, salt, and pepper together in a large bowl.
-Next you’re going to grate frozen butter into the mixture.
-Say what?
-That’s right.
-Frozen butter.
+First, you’re going to mix the almond flour, coconut flour, baking soda, salt, and pepper together in a large bowl.
+Next, you’re going to grate frozen butter into the mixture.

 Now you get to throw in some green.